 Things to Consider Regarding Assisted Living Costs

-If you're worried about the costs of assisted living, there are a few things you can do prior to putting your loved one into assisted living to help.
-One of the first things that you should do is assess whether or not assisted living really is the appropriate option for your senior loved one's care.
+If you're worried about the costs of assisted living, there are a few things you can do to help prior to putting your loved one into assisted living.
+One of the first things that you should do is assess whether assisted living really is the appropriate option for your senior loved one's care.

 If you already have Medicare for your senior loved one, then there are solutions available.
-However, do bear in mind that Medicare will not typically take care of all the costs associated with assisted living, and that the program was not designed as a long-term care solution for seniors.
+However, bear in mind that because the program was not designed as a long-term care solution for seniors, Medicare will not typically take care of all the costs associated with assisted living.
 By speaking with your local Medicare office and exploring their options for assisted living, you can come up with a solution that may be able to help you pay for your loved one's care.

 Different options are available for paying for assisted living with Medicaid depending on the needs of the patient.
 One of the important things to keep in mind regarding Medicaid is that they expect all income that the individual is receiving, if they are receiving any, to be used to pay for the long-term care of the patient.
 This means that using Medicaid to pay for assisted living may not be an ideal situation in some instances.
 However, protections are in place for the spouses of those who are moving into assisted living situations if the spouse is going to continue living on their own and receiving some form of income.